Incident Response Playbook: Detection to Post-Mortem

 Miterl monitors your sites continuously and sends alerts through Slack, email, or webhooks the moment something fails.

-With 1-minute check intervals, Miterl detects outages within 60 seconds.
+Pass those IDs as alert_contact_ids when creating a monitor to wire up down/recovery notifications.
+With a 60-second interval_seconds, Miterl detects outages within a minute.
 The faster you know, the faster you respond.

 Step 2: Assess -- Understand the Scope